omkarcloud/botasaurus/README.md

 #### User Agent and Window Size

-To give you the best anti-detection, Botasaurus does not change browser fingerprints by default, because Bot detectors can easily detect bots by running CSS tests to detect mismatches between the provided user agent and the actual user agent.
+To make the browser really humane, Botasaurus does not change browser fingerprints by default, because using fingerprints makes the browser easily identifiable by running CSS tests to find mismatches between the provided user agent and the actual user agent.

 However, if you need fingerprinting, use the `user_agent` and `window_size` options: